Annapurna Circuit Trek Difficulty

 Difficulty: Very Difficult

-This is the most challenging day of the trek, as you’ll be crossing the highest point of the trek, the Thorong La Pass, at an elevation of 5,416 meters.
+This is the most challenging trek day, as you’ll be crossing the highest point of the trek, the Thorong La Pass, at an elevation of 5,416 meters.
 The trail is steep and rocky, and the altitude makes it even more strenuous.
 However, the sense of accomplishment and the stunning views make it a once-in-a-lifetime experience.

 Day 10: Trek from Muktinath to Jomsom via Kagbeni